 It is important not to try to inject yourself until you have been trained by your

 doctor, nurse or pharmacist.
 A caregiver may also give you your COSENTYX injection

 If you do not understand the instructions on the label ask your doctor or pharmacist

 Your doctor will decide how much COSENTYX you need.

-and 3, followed by monthly maintenance dosing starting at Week 4.
-Each 300 mg dose is given as two subcutaneous injections
+and 4 followed by the same dose every month.
+Each 300 mg dose is given as two subcutaneous

 COSENTYX may be administered with or without methotrexate.

 The recommended dose is 150 mg by subcutaneous injection with initial dosing at Weeks